What you'll learn

 - Ansible collection `community.vmware`

-Ansible VMware modules are written on top of pyVmomi. pyVmomi is the Python SDK for the VMware vSphere API that allows users to manage ESX, ESXi, and vCenter infrastructure.
+Ansible VMware modules are written on top of `pyVmomi`, the Python SDK for the VMware vSphere API that lets you manage ESXi and vCenter infrastructure.

-The Ansible collection `community.vmware` of modules and plugins manages various operations related to virtual machines in the given ESXi or vCenter server.
+The `community.vmware` collection of modules and plugins manages a wide range of operations on the target ESXi or vCenter server.

-As the name suggests, this resource is provided with only Community Support so it's not maintained directly by the Ansible Engineer Team.
+As the name suggests, it is community-maintained rather than maintained directly by the core Ansible engineering team.

 Links